 Why a mutt?
 There is nothing wrong with mixed breed dogs.
 And you’ll find that there are plenty of them who need great homes.
 Mutts often provide you with the best traits of two great breeds in one dog.
 Many of them are super healthy and live long, wonderful lives.

 If you are not looking for specific breed characteristics, a mutt might be your best choice.
 For more information on adopting a shelter dog vs. purchasing from a pet store or breeder click here.
-If you go to a shelter or rescue group, volunteers or staff are usually able to tell you about the personalities and histories of the dogs in their care, which means you have an even better chance of choosing a dog that will fit in with your family and get along with your kids.
+If you go to a shelter or rescue group, volunteers or staff are usually able to tell you about the personalities and histories of the dogs in their care, which means you have an even better chance of choosing a dog that will fit in and get along with your kids.

 Medium sized dogs are best if you have small kids because they’re not too big as to overwhelm them (or you) and you don’t have to worry as much about your child accidentally injuring them.